adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 towards a state where visualization and metric exporting are separated, and accessing the metric-emitting functionality where we define plotting functions would serve only to entangle these functions more.

+As for why metrics are grouped by type of measurement instead of by cohort, I believe this fits better with the metaphor of an instrument, in terms of a physical device whose job it is to measure one sort of thing.
+However, because individual measurements have many defining attributes, in principle a user could group them by any one.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions